-- Clear statement of the research question/problem being studied (may be stated as hypothesis, question, or purpose); - Methodology (procedures used in the research); - Visuals that illustrate or enhance the research findings; and - Conclusion(s), based on analysis and interpretation of data that directly answer the question being studied
+- Clear statement of the research question/problem being studied (may be stated as hypothesis, question, or purpose); - Methodology (procedures used in the research); - 2.
+Data you gathered - Visuals that illustrate or enhance the research findings.
+These visuals could be graphs, charts, illustrations related to the project question/ purpose, and each should have an explanation about how they explain your project and a citation.
+See list below for more ideas. - 4.
+Conclusion(s), based on analysis and interpretation of data that directly answer the research question being examined